Helping individuals, organizations, and networks become

-Engaging in Micro-Enterprise Consulting (MEC) means you want to increase the effectiveness of your entire system as a system.
-It means you understand your success results from how you spend your time, how you manage yourself and others, and how you run your organization.
+Strategic Planning means you plan to increase the effectiveness of your entire system as a system.
+It means you understand your success is a result of how you spend your time, how you manage yourself and others, and how you run your system.
+But Strategic Planning itself has changed.
+Gone are the days of three to five year plans that are revisited on an annual basis.
+Today’s dynamic environment demands the development of a Strategic Practice as well.

 Think of Research, Development & Project Management (RDPM) as your very own on-demand, problem-solving, question-answering, get-that-thing-done department.
 RDPM projects can explore emerging trends in socioeconomic development, the future of work, and productivity.
 RDPM efforts can also implement that big project you need to get done but don’t have the people power to do so.